Last Updated on April 15, 2022 by Grow with Bovees

 Maple leaves are gorgeous, with their vibrant red and interesting shapes—perfect in every sense till gall mites take over!

-How do you deal with this well-known leaf gall found on your maple tree?
+How do you deal with these well-known maple bladder gall mites that are invading your maple tree?

 Read on to find out!

 Scientifically known as eriophyid mites, Vasates quadripedes gall mites are all of 0.2 mm long when fully grown but bring a world of trouble with them!
 These minute animals have long, oval bodies and unlike other types of mites that have four pairs of legs, they only have two.

 Their size mandates a microscope to view them with and you can detect their presence on plants by the abnormal growths (called galls) that they cause by feeding on the plant.

 These mites come in many species, each distinguished by the host they generally feed on.
 Eriophyid mites generally feed on only single plant species or closely-related plant species.

 Similar galls, which can be found on boxelder, pecan and walnut trees, as well as many other trees and plants, are caused by different species of gall mites that are similar in appearance.

 The presence of galls causes the foliage to become disfigured and deformed.
 Galls can also cause some leaves to turn yellow and drop prematurely when they are in plenty.

 In rare instances, numerous galls appear to weaken branches or even entire trees.
 In most cases, mite galls, on the other hand, do very little genuine harm.
 Unless the galls become incredibly abundant, it is not necessary to use significant control measures.